gregdetre/healthyselfjournal/docs/reference/PRODUCT_VISION_FEATURES.md

 - Voice recording with real-time meter and keyboard controls (press any key to stop; ESC cancels; Q saves then quits)
 - Immediate WAV persistence; optional background MP3 conversion when `ffmpeg` is available
 - OpenAI Whisper STT with retries; raw `.stt.json` responses persisted per segment
-- Continuous dialogue loop with Claude; Jinja templates; question bank fallback ("give me a question")
+- Continuous dialogue loop with Claude; Jinja templates; embedded example questions ("give me a question")
 - Recent session summaries loaded with a budget heuristic and included in prompts
 - Summary regeneration runs in the background after each exchange; stored in frontmatter
 - Resume the most recent session with `--resume`